-Kevin Mansell served as Chairman, Chief Executive Officer and President of Kohl's Corporation, one of the largest department store retail chains in the United States, until his retirement in May 2018.
+Kevin Mansell was appointed to the Board in May 2019, and he is currently the Chairman of the Company's Compensation Committee.
+Kevin Mansell served as Chairman, CEO and President of Kohl's Corporation (NYSE: KSS), one of the largest department store retail chains in the United States, until his retirement in May 2018.
 Mr. Mansell joined Kohl's in 1982 as a Divisional Merchandise Manager and was promoted to General Merchandise Manager in 1987.
 Mr. Mansell was promoted to Senior Executive Vice President of Merchandising and Marketing of Kohl's in 1998, and was named President and Director in 1999.
 He was promoted to Kohl's CEO in 2008 and named Chairman of the Board in 2009.
 Prior to joining Kohl's, Mr. Mansell spent seven years in the Venture Store division of The May Department Stores Company, an American department store holding company, where he held a variety of positions in buying and merchandising.
-In March 2019, Mr. Mansell was appointed as a director and a member of the Nominating and Corporate Governance and Audit Committees of Columbia Sportswear Company, a leading innovator in active outdoor apparel, footwear, accessories, and equipment.
-Mr. Mansell has extensive leadership experience as the Chief Executive Officer of a large national organization and has over 40 years of retail experience.
+In March 2019, Mr. Mansell was appointed as a director and a member of the Nominating and Corporate Governance and Audit Committees of Columbia Sportswear Company (NASDAQ: COLM), a leading innovator in active outdoor apparel, footwear, accessories, and equipment.
+Mr. Mansell has extensive leadership experience as the CEO of a large national organization and has over 40 years of retail experience.